andreiconst/MDP-Centrale---Assigment-2-Similarity-joins/README.md

 For the reducer we have simply to compute the Jacquard similarity.<br /><br />

 Still, we transformed the formula of the Jacquard similarity to ease the calculation.
-Indeed, to compute the Jacquard similarity from the number of unique words in the 2 documents as well as from the count of the toal words in each document.<br />
+Indeed, we used the idea that we can compute the Jacquard similarity only from the number of unique words in the 2 documents as well as from the count of the total words in each document.<br />
 Therefore the Jacquard formula becomes :<br />
 J(i,j) = [#TotalWords - #UniqueWords ] / (#UniqueWords) <br />
 Because [#TotalWords - #UniqueWords ] = # Words in common <br />